-Rhode Island's arguments threaten the land and sovereignty of all Indian tribes.
-Rhode Island's opening brief was filed on June 6, 2008, and a group of twenty-one (21) state Attorney Generals filed an amicus brief prepared by the State of Connecticut in support of the State of Rhode Island.
-In addition, an amicus brief on behalf of the Council of State Governments, the National Conference of State Legislatures, the National League of Cities and others was also filed as part of a coordinated strategy to mount additional legal challenges to the acquisition of trust land for the benefit of Indians and Indian tribes.
-The U.S. filed its response brief on August 18, 2008.
-The Tribal Supreme Court Project coordinated the preparation of four tribal amicus briefs which were filed on August 25, 2008: (1) the Narragansett Tribe amicus brief addressing issues arising under the Rhode Island Settlement Act; (2) the NCAI-Tribal amicus brief addressing issues arising under the Indian Reorganization Act; (3) the Indian Law Professors' amicus brief providing information to the Court regarding the concept of "federal recognition" and development of the federal acknowledgment process; and (4) the Historians' amicus brief providing information to the Court regarding the history and development of federal policies leading up to the Indian Reorganization Act.
-Oral argument has been scheduled for November 3, 2008.
+CARCIERI V. KEMPTHORNE (No. 03-2647) - On November 3, 2008, the Supreme Court heard oral argument in Carcieri v.
+Kempthorne, a case involving a challenge by the State of Rhode Island to the authority of the Secretary of the Interior to take land in to trust for the benefit of the Narragansett Indian Tribe.
+Twenty-one states joined an amicus brief in support of Rhode Island's argument that Section 5 of the Indian Reorganization Act of 1934, which authorizes the Secretary to take land in trust for the benefit of Indians, does not apply to Indian tribes recognized after 1934, or in the alternative, that the 1978 Rhode Island Settlement Act repealed any such authority.
+In addition, an amicus brief on behalf of the Council of State Governments, the National League of Cities and others was filed as part of a coordinated strategy to mount additional legal challenges to the acquisition of trust land for the benefit of Indians and Indian tribes.
+The Tribal Supreme Court Project coordinated the preparation of four tribal amicus briefs in support of the United States: (1) the Narragansett Tribe amicus brief addressing issues arising under the Rhode Island Settlement Act; (2) the NCAI-Tribal amicus brief addressing issues arising under the Indian Reorganization Act; (3) the Indian Law Professors' amicus brief providing information to the Court regarding the concept of "federal recognition" and development of the federal acknowledgment process; and (4) the Historians' amicus brief providing information to the Court regarding the history and development of federal policies leading up to the Indian Reorganization Act.
+A decision by the Court is expected in February or March 2009.